hausdorff/brushfire/README.md

 - Now, from the aggregated stats, find all the candidate splits for each (leaf,feature).
 Emit (leaf,split) pairs.
 - In the combine/reduce phase, just pick the best split for each leaf.
 Most of that can happen on the map side, so it's cheap to use a single reducer which will end up with the best split for all leaves.
 This reducer can create a new level for the tree based on those splits.

 Actually, the above is a simplification: Brushfire assumes you want to do k-fold cross validation, and so it builds k trees in parallel, each one using (k-1)/k of the training data.
-At the end, a final map reduce step scores the held back 1/k against its corresponding tree, and the total score across all folds is reported.
+At the end, a final map reduce step finds the error for the held back 1/k against its corresponding tree, and the total error across all folds is reported.

 ## TODO